Topics

 The first way is done by eating less and exercising more, as in conventional calorie-restricted diets.
 This method requires constant hunger.

-I consider that humans have an ability to maintain their present condition, and use the "set-point" theory of body weight to explain their stable weight.
+The human body is thought to have a homeostatic function, and I use the "set-point" theory of body weight to explain its stable weight.

 (2) Lower the “set-point weight” itself